-Each youth council determines its activities based on its own needs.
-Needs can be identified through discussions with members, interviews, surveys, and other types of research.
-Once needs are determined, youth councils develop their own action plan to implement their activities.
+Each youth council determines its activities and programs based on its own needs.
+Needs can be identified through discussions with members, interviews, surveys and other types of research.
+Once needs are determined, a youth council develops a plan of action to implement its activities.